 Fallen branches and trees don't often have much to look forward to besides becoming mulch on the forest floor.
 But with a little ingenuity, designers are starting to find new ways of using wood and cross-cut lumber indoors as decor.

 Around the holidays, there's bound to be a lot of company at the house.
 Use tree-slice coasters to protect the finish on your coffee and side tables from spills.
-Made from smaller tree branches and sealed with mineral oil, these can also be bundled together as a set to make a host or hostess gift.
-To skip the DIY route, try this readymade version from Terrain.
+Made from smaller tree branches and sealed with Danish oil, these can also be bundled together as a set to make a host or hostess gift.

 At the end of a long night of entertaining, tuck into bed next to a log night stand.
 Again, let the log dry out completely in a warm and dry area (this also allows the bark to be easily removed).
 Next, sand down the top and sides.
 Keep it natural with a coat of low-luster polyurethane.

 Want to step inside old, new, bold, beautiful, weird and wonderful homes around the world?
 Subscribe to the House Lovers newsletter today!